dmbarbour/awelon/AboutABC.md

 Expression of rational numbers, or very large or small numbers (that call for scientific notation), is not very compact in ABC.
 A language built above ABC, such as AO, can provide a more traditional and compact syntax for numbers.

 ABC is not rich in math.
-ABC has just enough to easily express rational numbers, which was motivated for modeling latency types.
+ABC has just enough to easily express rational numbers for modeling latency types.
 To model a square root or trigonometric function would likely require iterative computation with tolerances, or modeling irrational numbers as a stream of digits (a block that generates a digit and the next stream).

 Anyhow, it seems wise to treat math as a symbolic DSL, especially for rich computations, simplifications.
 For high performance computing, compiling expressions to OpenCL or an intermediate language could be very effective.
 Otherwise, the computation could be interpreted.